particle-iot/docs/src/content/getting-started/products/introduction-to-products.md

 - [Fleet health](/getting-started/console/fleet-health/), for monitoring the status of your fleet of devices.

-#### Growth Tier
+#### Growth plan

-- [Organizations](/getting-started/products/organizations/), allowing you have multiple products with hierarchical access controls and billing in the Growth and Enterprise Tiers.
+- [Organizations](/getting-started/products/organizations/), allowing you have multiple products with hierarchical access controls and billing in the Growth and Enterprise plans.
 - A block includes {{growthTierDataOperationsUnit}} Data Operations ({{growthTierDataOperationsComma}}) per month and up to {{growthTierDevices}} devices
 - Add as many blocks as you need for more Data Operations or more devices
 - No limit to the number of blocks you can purchase self-service